DaleOrders/AWS-Study-Notes/README.md

 ### 1.3.4.
 IAM Roles

 A single thing that uses an identity is an IAM User.
-It can be a person, application or service, but it must just be a single thing.
+It can be a person, application or service, but it must just be one thing.

 IAM Roles are also identities that are used by large groups of individuals.
 If have more than 5000 principals, it could be a candidate for an IAM Role.